Notes on Randomized Algorithms

 Next, we define a short path from any matching of size $n-1$ to some nearby perfect matching, and build paths between arbitrary matchings by pasting one of these short paths on one or both ends of a long path between perfect matchings.
 This gives a collection of canonical paths that we can show to have low congestion.

 To go between perfect matchings $X$ and $Y$, consider $X \cup Y$ as a collection of paths and even cycles as in §\ref{section-congestion-matchings}.
 In some standard order, fix each path cycle by first deleting one edge to make room, then using rotate operations to move the rest of the edges, then putting the last edge back in.
-For any transition $S$–$T$ along the way, we can use the same argument that we can compute $X \cap Y$ from $S \cap T$ by supplying the missing edges, which will consist of a matching of size $n$ plus at most one extra edge.
+For any transition $S$–$T$ along the way, we can use the same argument that we can compute $X∪Y$ from $S∪T$ by supplying the missing edges, which will consist of a matching of size $n$ plus at most one extra edge.
 So if $N$ is the number of matchings of size $n$ or $n-1$, the same argument used previously shows that at most $Nm$ of these long paths cross any $S$–$T$ transition.